 Modern engineering means we no longer have to sacrifice form for function, and that holds true with flooring.
 If your business wants the posh look of natural stone tile, products are available that meet high standards of slip resistance while also providing the most elegant of appearances.

-A recent study determined that the higher the percentage of quartz in stone, the more natural slip resistance it offered.
+A recent study determined that in stone, the more natural slip resistance it offered.
 There are some exceptions, however, such as travertine.
 Although it is relatively low in quartz, travertine is highly porous, which gives it the added surface area to create a high degree of traction, even when wet.

 For outdoor applications, a type of stone called porphyry is a fantastic option.
 Similar to granite, porphyry is high in quartz and naturally one of the most slip-resistant surfaces you can use.
 It’s perfect for walkways, boardwalks, patios or other settings with a high degree of foot traffic and slip liability.